pabloguinea-enzyme/OCR_ML/README.md

     streamlit run app.py
     ```

-4. Open your browser and go to `http://localhost:8501` to use the app.
+4. Open your browser and go to `http://localhost:8501` to use the app OR go to https://cass-demo.streamlit.app/

 ## Usage